honeypotio/searchspot/README.md

 ==========
 [![CircleCI](https://circleci.com/gh/honeypotio/searchspot.svg?style=svg)](https://circleci.com/gh/honeypotio/searchspot)

-This service is used as endpoint responsible for Honeypot's ElasticSearch data and it's powered by [benashford](https://github.com/benashford)'s rs-es.
+This service is responsible for Honeypot's ElasticSearch data and is mainly powered by [rs-es](https://github.com/benashford/rs-es) and [iron](https://github.com/iron/iron).
+Companies on [Honeypot](https://www.honeypot.io/pages/how_does_it_work?utm_source=searchspot) use it to search the developers they need to hire.

 We hope that it will be useful to anyone who needs a search engine with a more-or-less complex system of data filtering (including strings, dates and booleans querying and full text search).